rustyio/sync/README.markdown

 ![Compilation errors image.](http://rusty.io.s3.amazonaws.com/sync/sync_03.png)

-### Disabling Growl Notifications
+### Disabling Desktop Notifications

-If you find the Growl/notify-send notifications annoying, you can choose to disable them with two ways:
+If you find the desktop notifications annoying, you can disable them in one of two ways:

 #### 1. As an environment variable called from the erlang command line: